Ontario Junior Hockey League: Expansion years (1998–2008)

-The 2005 Buckland Cup champions were the St. Michael's Buzzers.
-After defeated the Georgetown Raiders 4-games-to-2 to win the OPJHL, they then traveled to Georgetown, Ontario to compete for the Dudley Hewitt Cup.
+The 2005 Buckland Cup champions were St. Michael's Buzzers.
+After defeating the Georgetown Raiders 4-games-to-2 to win the OPJHL, they then travelled to Georgetown, Ontario, to compete for the Dudley Hewitt Cup.
 The Raiders went 3–0 in the tournament, defeating the NOJHL's North Bay Skyhawks 7–2, SIJHL's Fort William North Stars 4–0, and then St. Mike's 5–4.
 On top of St. Mike's loss to Georgetown, they lost to Fort William 6–4, but defeated North Bay 4–3 in quadruple overtime.
 In the semi-final, St. Mike's defeated Fort William 6–2, only to be defeated 3–1 in the final.
-Georgetown then traveled to Weyburn, Saskatchewan to compete in the Royal Bank Cup 2005.
+Georgetown then travelled to Weyburn, Saskatchewan, to compete in the Royal Bank Cup 2005.
 They started out with a loss to the host Weyburn Red Wings, then beat the Central Junior A Hockey League's Hawkesbury Hawks 3–0.
 In their third game, they defeated the MJHL's Portage Terriers 6–3, but then lost to the AJHL's Camrose Kodiaks 2–1.
 They again drew Camrose in the semi-final and were walloped 8–2 to end their season.

-In 2006, the St. Michael's Buzzers won the Buckland Cup again by defeating the Stouffville Spirit 4-games-to-2.
+In 2006, St. Michael's Buzzers won the Buckland Cup again by defeating the Stouffville Spirit 4-games-to-2.
 It seemed like the Buzzers were set to avenge their Dudley Hewitt Cup losses from the previous year, but it did not go as planned.
 In their first game, the Buzzers lost 3–2 to the SIJHL's Dryden Ice Dogs despite badly outshooting them.
 In the next game, the Buzzers found their form again and massacred the host Fort William North Stars 7–1, only to lose to the NOJHL's Sudbury Jr. Wolves 5–2.
 Due to tie-breaker, the Buzzers were eliminated from the round robin.
 The OPJHL still had a single hope left, the Streetsville Derbys were the hosts of the 2006 Royal Bank Cup in Brampton, Ontario.
 The Derbys finished first in the round robin, defeating the BCHL's Burnaby Express 4–3 in overtime, Fort William 3–2, the SJHL's Yorkton Terriers 2–1, before dropping a game to the QJAAAHL's Joliette Action 4–1.
 Unfortunately, the Derbys failed to win the semi-final against Yorkton, losing 2–1.